arcus/education_modules/genomics_quality_control/genomics_quality_control.md

 title: Genomics Tools and Methods: Quality Control

 comment:  Get started with genomics!
-This module walks you through how to analyze FASTQ files to assess read quality, the first step in a typical genomics workflow.
+This module walks you through how to analyze FASTQ files to assess read quality, the first step in a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population.

-long_description: This module uses command line tools to begin genomics analysis using cloud computing.
-We'll look at real sequencing data from an *E. coli* experiment and walk through how to assess the quality of sequence reads, an important first step in a genomics workflow.
+long_description: This module uses command line tools to complete the first steps of genomics analysis using cloud computing.
+We'll look at real sequencing data from an *E. coli* experiment and walk through how to assess the quality of sequenced reads using FastQC.
 You'll learn about FASTQ files and how to analyze them.
 This module assumes some familiarity with bash.

 estimated_time_in_minutes: